grip-on-software/data-gathering/README.md

   a valid path to actually succeed in using SSH access.
 The path may be symbolic, e.g., `~/.ssh/id_rsa`.
 - `username` (`$SOURCE_USERNAME` and `$DEFINITIONS_USERNAME`): Username to log
   in to the version control system.
-For GitLab with SSH, this is 'git'.
+This may differ by protocol used, and as such one may additionally define `username.ssh` and `username.http` which override the default key.
+For example, with GitLab/GitHub with SSH, this is 'git' but it is the username when accessing via HTTP(S).
 - `password` (`$SOURCE_PASSWORD` and `$DEFINITIONS_PASSWORD`): Password to log
   in to the version control system.
-Ignored if `env` is not a falsy value.
+Ignored if we connect to the version control system using SSH.
+This happens when `env` is not a falsy value.
 - `port` (`$SOURCE_PORT`): Override the port used by the source.
 This can be used to redirect HTTP(s) or SSH to an alternative port, which may be useful if the source information is stale or if there is a proxy or firewall